Polkadot-Blockchain-Academy/pba-book/content/cryptography/hash-based-data-structures/slides.md

 ## Security

-Collision resistance: we reasonably assume only one preimage for each hash,<br/>therefore making the data structure's linkage persistent and enduring (until the cryptography becomes compromised 😥).
+Collision resistance: we reasonably assume only one preimage for each hash,<br />therefore making the data structure's linkage persistent and enduring (until the cryptography becomes compromised 😥).

 Notes: